w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 Note how the length of the lead-in, decision, confirmation, and enactment periods vary depending on the track.
 Root origin track has more extended periods than the other tracks.
-Also, the number of referenda within each track differs, with the Root origin track only accepting one. proposal at a time (see below).
+Also, the number of referenda within each track differs, with the Root origin track only accepting one proposal at a time (see below).

 ![opengov-track-capacity](../assets/opengov-track-capacity.png)

 This directly affects the number of proposals that can be voted on and executed simultaneously.
 Continuing the comparison between Root and Small Tipper, Small Tipper will allow many proposals on its track to be executed simultaneously.
-In contrast, Root will allow only one proposal in its track.
+In contrast, Root will allow only one proposal to be on its track.
 Once the track capacity is filled, additional proposals in the lead-in period will queue until place is available to enter the decision period.

 ### Origins and Tracks

 An **Origin** is a specific level of privilege that will determine the **Track** of all referenda executed with that origin.
-The track is basically a pipeline in which the proposal lives and proceeds and is independent from other origins' tracks.
+The track is a pipeline in which the proposal lives and proceeds, independent of other origins' tracks.
 The proposer of the referenda now selects an appropriate Origin for their request based on the proposal’s requirements.

 Although the track structure is the same for all origins, track parameters are not.
 Such parameters
 include:

-- **Maximum Deciding or Capacity**: the limit for the number of referenda that can be decided at once (i.e. the number of tracks within each origin).
+- **Maximum Deciding or Capacity**: the limit for the number of referenda that can be decided at once (i.e., the number of tracks within each origin).
 - **Decision deposit**: the amount of funds that must be placed on deposit to enter the Decision Period (note that more requirements must be met to enter the Decision Period).
 - **Preparation Period**: the minimum amount of voting time needed before entering the Decision